conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

             else:
                 assert "ELF 32-bit" in stdout.getvalue()

-This test package ensures that the toolchain is functional building a minimal *hello world* program and that binaries produced with it are correctly targeted for the specified architecture.
+This test package ensures that the toolchain is functional, building a minimal *hello world* program and that binaries produced with it are correctly targeted for the specified architecture.